M66B/FairEmail/FAQ.md

 * Grant permissions via setup step 2 of the main settings screen
 * Select a calendar in the accounts settings under *Manual setup and account options* (you can use the *Reset* button to disable storing invitations)

-Invitations will be stored automatically as *tentative* with no alarms and reminders set.
-Updated and cancelled invitations will be processed as well.
+New invitations will be stored automatically as *tentative*, with no alarms and reminders set.
+If you accept or decline an invitation, the status will be updated accordingly, after the accept/decline message has been sent successfully.
+Received updates and cancellations will be processed as well.

 This feature is available since version 1.1996.